Courses

 Leadership theory and principles, including: communication skills; negotiating and influencing; team building and management; workflow optimization; strategy and vision planning; diversity and cultural influences.
 Reflection and evaluation assessment of personal awareness, strengths, and weaknesses.

-Provides supervised professional practice experience (120 hours) in health information management (virtual and in-person), with a minimum of 40 hours at an approved health-care or health-related facility.
+Supervised professional practice experience and experiential learning in health information and inforrmatics (virtual and in-person), at an approved health-care or health-related facility.
 Combines written and oral reports of experience with classroom discussion.
-International experience may be available.

 HLIN 483.
 Alternative Delivery Systems in Health Care.
 4 Units.